SalesforceLabs/ActionPlansV4/INSTALLATION.md

 To set up the formatting and linting pre-commit hook:

 1. Install [Node.js](https://nodejs.org) if you haven't already done so
-1. Run `npm install` in your project's root folder to install the ESLint and Prettier modules (Note: Mac users should verify that Xcode command line tools are installed before running this command.)
+1. Run `npm install` in your project's root folder to install the Husky, ESLint, and Prettier modules (Note: Mac users should verify that Xcode command line tools are installed before running this command.)

-Prettier and ESLint will now run automatically every time you commit changes.
+Husky will now run Prettier and ESLint automatically every time you commit changes, with some other updates if you installed the recommended extension ApexDox.
 The commit will fail if linting errors are detected.
 You can also run the formatting and linting from the command line using the following commands (check out [package.json](./package.json) for the full list):

 ```
 npm run lint:lwc